 - Only drink with trusted friends to avoid people and places that may encourage behavior that you regret the next day.
 You may also decide to prevent hangover anxiety by reducing or eliminating alcohol altogether.

 - Set yourself a limit.
 When you are in the moment and having fun, you may feel fine to keep drinking.
 However, those drinks will eventually catch up to you.
+Set a limit and stop drinking when you're reached that limit.
 To help you stick to it, try to partner with a friend so you can hold each other accountable.

 Hangxiety: Common Questions and Answers

 Why do I feel weird days after drinking?

 Hangovers can linger if you don't focus on your overall wellness in the days after a night of drinking.
 It's especially important to get enough sleep when fighting off a hangover.